 Despite his many years in Minnesota, Tennessee, and Kansas, Larry still retained the lessons of River Oaks in Houston.
 He grew up to emulate his fellow Texan Larry McMurtry’s respect for used books, and to honor the contributions of his fellow Texan writers Molly Ivins and Bill Moyers.

 Larry used a wheelchair during the last six years of his life, and enjoyed reading, sports, C-SPAN, Jeopardy!, and stamp collecting, almost to the end.
 Larry died at home on July 28, 2019.
 He leaves behind many former students, colleagues, collaborators, caretaker Monique Glynos and her team, and many friends.
-A memorial service to be held on the KU campus will be announced at a later date.
+A memorial service will be held 3:30pm Wednesday, October 30, in the Kansas Room at the University of Kansas Union.